gcherchi/FastAndRobustMeshArrangements/README.md

 Alternatively, you may build mesh_arrangement using the Qt project included: please, check **flags** and **includes** in the .pro file if you want to use a different tool.
 You need to replace the `[TMesh_Kernel path]` with the path in your computer.
 In the main.cpp file a single function `solveIntersections(...)` is called.
 It contains the entire pipeline.

-We tested this code on MacOS and Linux (we are still testing on Windows).

 ## Citing us
 If you use our code in your academic projects, please cite our paper using the following BibTeX entry: